 Claiming the right ancestors out of a jumbled pile of choices is a skill anyone can develop.
 Don’t just grab the first one you see who seems to fit.
 By using these seven strategies, you can be certain of making accurate identities, leading to more research success and a flourishing family tree.

-From the January/February 2016 Family Tree Magazine
+A version of this article appeared in the January/February 2016 Family Tree Magazine.